abbasfreestyle/MoodCatcher/README.md

 ### Could Have

 - Animation when selecting a mood (done)
-- Custom authentication pages (did not start)
+- Custom authentication pages that matched the app theme (did not start)
+- Delete Mood (did not start)
+- Edit Mood (did not start)

 ### Would Have